Gustavo Yacamán

 Gustavo "El Tigrillo" (English: The Ocelot) Yacamán Aristizabal (born February 25, 1991) is a Colombian racing driver from Santiago de Cali who currently manages the USF Juniors series.
 Yacamán began his career in open-wheel racing, but switched to sports car endurance racing in 2012.
 He raced in the US until he joined G-Drive Racing in 2015, where he drove a Ligier in the WEC Championship and finished that season third in the LMP2 class.
 In 2016 Yacamán switched to a sprint format, driving for BMW Team Teo Martín in the International GT Open series.
 He finished runner-up for the 2016 Championship.

 Racing career

 Early career

-After winning the American Stars of Karting competition in 2005, he moved immediately to the Spanish Formula Three Championship for the 2006 season, a significant jump for a young driver.
+After winning the American Stars of Karting competition in 2005, Yacamán moved immediately to the Spanish Formula Three Championship for the 2006 season, a significant jump for a young driver.
 He finished sixteenth in the championship.
 He also competed in Master Junior Formula in Europe and finished fourth.
 The following year Yacamán captured his first win and finished eighth in Spanish Formula Three.
 In 2008, he captured another win and finished ninth in Spanish F3.